github/opensource.guide/_articles/best-practices.md

 ## Learning to say no

-You’ve written down your rules.
+You've written down your rules.
 Ideally, everybody would read your documentation, but in reality, you will probably have to remind others that this knowledge exists.

 Having everything written down, however, helps depersonalize situations when you do need to enforce your rules.
-Saying no isn’t fun, but  _"Your contribution doesn't match this project's criteria"_ feels less personal than _"I don't like your contribution"_.
+Saying no isn't fun, but  _"Your contribution doesn't match this project's criteria"_ feels less personal than _"I don't like your contribution"_.

 Saying no applies to many situations you'll come across as a maintainer: feature requests that don't fit the scope, someone derailing a discussion, doing unnecessary work for others.